certik/theoretical-physics/src/fluid-dynamics/euler.rst

 Of those, $V$, $n$, $M$, $R$, $\bar R$ are constants, $\rho$, $e$, $E$ and $T$ are functions of $(t, x, y, z)$.

-Here are the SI units of various terms in the Euler equations:
+Here are the SI units of the various terms in the Euler equations:

 .. math::